ocaml/dune/doc/dune-files.rst

 Note that by default libraries and other things that consume OCaml/Reason modules only consume modules from the directory where the stanza appear.
-In order to delcare a multi-directory library, you need to use the :ref:`include_subdirs` stanza.
+In order to declare a multi-directory library, you need to use the :ref:`include_subdirs` stanza.

 ``<optional-fields>`` are: